 The exact date of his birth is not known.
 According to his qasida poems, he left home to explore the world in 1225, contemporary to the invasion of Mongols to Fars.
-In Golestan, composed in 1258, he addresses himself as a person who has lived 50 years but he is still naïve and does not know much about life.
+In Golestan, composed in 1258, he addresses himself as a person who has lived 50 years, but he is still naïve and does not know much about life.

-Saadi’s writing style undoubtedly has had a great effect on the Persian language as well as many great poets at his time and after him.
+The writing style of Saadi undoubtedly had a huge influence on Persian literature and many great poets who followed him.
 There is a surprising similarity between his language and modern Persian.
-After about 8 centuries, his works are still easy to understand and admirable in different languages.
+After about eight centuries, his works are still easy to understand and admirable in different languages.
 Many of the Persian proverbs have been taken from his works.
-Some are literally translated as “the proof of the pudding is in the eating”, “what can you expect from a hog but a grunt?”, and “Haste makes waste.”
+Translations include “the proof of the pudding is in the eating”, “what can you expect from a hog but a grunt?” and “Haste makes waste.”
 Among the well-known western poets who translated Saadi’s works are Goethe and Andre du Ryer- the first European who presented Saadi to the west for the first time in 1634.
 Golestan was translated into Latin in 1651.
 Sir Richard Francis Burton translated Golestan into English for the first time.

 Human beings are members of a whole,

-In creation of one essence and soul.
+In the creation of one essence and soul.

 If one member is afflicted with pain,